jcponce/complex/dctools/README.md

 ### Other amazing projects

-I have been inspired for so many people sharing their work.
-The following are similar projects or online plotters using other programming languages:
+I have been inspired for so many people sharing their work on this topic.
+The following are similar projects, or online plotters, using other programming languages:

 * [Complex Color Map](https://github.com/endolith/complex_colormap) (Python)
 * [C-plot](https://github.com/nschloe/cplot) (Python by Nico Schlömer)